 Six children are playing a game in a schoolyard, with each of them taking a turn, until one of them, the biggest, tries to bully the smallest out of a turn.
 The others band together in refusing to let the bully do that, defending the rights of the smallest child and, thereby, upholding the integrity of the game and promoting rapport within the group.

 Each of these scenarios exemplifies the socialist maxim of Karl Marx that “the self-development of each is the basis for the development of all,” that is, in the words of The Three Musketeers, it is “one for all, and all for one.”
-These scenarios are only a few of the millions of similar situations that play out every day in the United States.
+They are the sorts of scenarios that play out millions of times every day in the United States.
 And they represent socialism in practice.
 That is, most people, including most Americans, are instinctively socialists.
 So, why is it that the idea of socialism is so little accepted here?

 Definitions: Socialism, Capitalism, Individualism, Social Darwinism.

 The word “socialism” was first used as a political term around 1830.
 Consistent with the usage of those first socialists and most socialists since that time, “socialism” will be defined herein as an ideology which holds that “the self-development of each is the basis for the self-development of all” (Karl Marx), that one should act according to the maxim of “all for one, and one for all” (The Three Musketeers), and that one should “love thy neighbor as thyself” (Jesus Christ).
 It is an ideology that promotes individuality through mutualism and cooperation.
 This is the idea of socialism that John Dewey promoted and that Honneth seeks to revive.